dbvora03/dbvora03/README.md

 #### 🔭    I’m currently working on two different projects:
-- Mediconnect 👨‍⚕️ is a MEAN stack web application that promotes organization and efficiency when connecting physicians with their patients.
+- Mediconnect 👨‍⚕️ is full-stack web application that promotes organization and efficiency when connecting physicians with their patients.
 My goal for this project is to work on UI design, complex state, and a more sophisticated API.
+Tools used include Angular, ASP .NET Core, and a SQL server
-- ML DOOM is a Python project that scrapes lyrics from the 🐐 MF DOOM, feeds it into a Tensorflow model, then outputs similar lyrics onto a Flask web application.
+- ML DOOM is a Python project that scrapes lyrics from MF DOOM, feeds it into a Tensorflow model, then outputs similar lyrics onto a Flask web application.

 #### 🌱    I’m currently learning
 - Angular
 - Machine learning
-- Working with containers through Docker
-- Other web development frameworks and libraries
+- Other web development frameworks and libraries such as ASP .NET

 #### 📫    How to reach me:
 - Email: <d3vora@uwaterloo.ca>